neckhair/rails-on-docker/README.md

   * [ ] Replace MySQL with Postgres

 **Environment:**
-I am running this on a Mac using the [boot2docker](http://boot2docker.io) command line tool.
+I am running this on a Mac using [docker-machine](https://docs.docker.com/machine/).

-Boot2docker exposes all its ports on its IP address.
+Docker-Machine exposes all its ports on its IP address.
 This address is usually 192.168.59.103.
-It tells you its IP when you run `boot2docker ip`.
+It tells you its IP when you run `docker-machine env dev`.
 To make reaching the vm more comfortable and to use the virtual host feature I made an entry in my `/etc/hosts`:

-    192.168.59.103   beer.docker
+    192.168.99.100   beer.docker

-All services within the boot2docker VM are now reachable via beer.docker:<port> from my OS X command line.
+All services within the docker-machine VM are now reachable via beer.docker:<port> from my OS X command line.

 ## Quick Start

-First install boot2docker and the Docker command line tools.
+First install docker-machine and the Docker command line tools.
 How this is done is very well documented all over the internet.
 Then start that whole stuff:

-    boot2docker up
+    docker-machine start dev
-    $(boot2docker shellinit)
+    eval "$(docker-machine env dev)"
     docker-compose run web bundle exec rake db:setup docker-compose up